Sparkadium/Cheap-Yellow-MP3-Player/README.md

 Copy user_setup.h to Arduino/libraries/TFT_eSPI/

+Colors swapped?
+Toggle TFT_BGR / TFT_RGB in User_Setup.h

-Consult readme(6) for troubleshooting and more detailed info.
+Consult readme(6) for more troubleshooting and more detailed info.